Clustering under Perturbation Resilience

 \section{Abstract}

-Recently, Bilu and Linial~\cite{BL} formalized an implicit assumption often made when choosing a clustering objective: that the optimum clustering to the objective should be preserved under small multiplicative perturbations to distances between points.
-They showed that for max-cut clustering it is possible to circumvent NP-hardness and obtain polynomial-time algorithms for instances resilient to large (factor $O(\sqrt{n})$) perturbations, and subsequently Awasthi et al.~\cite{ABS10} considered center-based objectives, giving algorithms for instances resilient to $O(1)$ factor perturbations.
+Motivated by the fact that distances between data points in many real-world clustering instances are often based on heuristic measures, Bilu and Linial~\cite{BL} proposed analyzing objective based clustering problems under the assumption that the optimum clustering to the objective is preserved under small multiplicative perturbations to distances between points.
+The hope is that by exploiting the structure in such instances, one can overcome worst case hardness results.

-In this paper, we greatly advance this line of work.
-For the $k$-median objective, we present an algorithm that can optimally cluster instances resilient to $(1 + \sqrt{2})$-factor perturbations, solving an open problem of Awasthi et al.\cite{ABS10}.
-We additionally give algorithms for a more relaxed assumption in which we allow the optimal solution to change in a small $\epsilon$ fraction of the points after perturbation.
-We give the first bounds known for this more realistic and more general setting.
-We also provide positive results for min-sum clustering which is a generally much harder objective than $k$-median (and also non-center-based).
+In this paper, we provide several results within this framework.
+For center-based objectives, we present an algorithm that can optimally cluster instances resilient to perturbations of factor $(1 + \sqrt{2})$, solving an open problem of Awasthi et al.~\cite{ABS10}.
+For $k$-median, a center-based objective of special interest, we additionally give algorithms for a more relaxed assumption in which we allow the optimal solution to change in a small $\epsilon$ fraction of the points after perturbation.
+We give the first bounds known for $k$-median under this more realistic and more general assumption.
+We also provide positive results for min-sum clustering which is typically a harder objective than center-based objectives from approximability standpoint.
 Our algorithms are based on new linkage criteria that may be of independent interest.

 Additionally, we give sublinear-time algorithms, showing algorithms that can return an implicit clustering from only access to a small random sample.